-I’m sure you have heard at least once or twice that Teflon pans can be dangerous to cook with.
+I’m sure you have heard at least once or twice that Teflon pans, or other pans with nonstick coatings, can be dangerous to cook with.
 Or possibly that they release toxins when being used.
-So, let’s do a deep dive into the dangers of non-stick cookware.
+So, let’s do a deep dive into the dangers of non-stick cookware and Teflon coatings.

 Nonstick pans started to gain traction in the 1960s and changed the cooking game for so many households.
-The ease of preparing meals in a pan that didn’t require intense scrubbing is hard to beat.
+The ease of preparing meals in a pan that didn’t require intense scrubbing because the pan itself is a nonstick surface.
+Thats hard to beat.

 But is the convenience worth it?
 Is there a better way that is both less toxic and still easy to use?

 These pots and pans are coated with a substance often referred to as ‘Teflon” which was created in 1938.
-It is a coating made up of a blend of chemicals, two of which are of main concern to our health and the environment.
+It is a coating made up of a blend of chemicals, two of which raise health concerns because of the potential health risks associated with both.

 Why Are These Chemicals a Problem?